The battery life of GoPros isn’t what you’d call great. So having some spare batteries on hand certainly comes in handy.

 But recently there choice has been rather narrow.
 You could either get a GoPro-branded one or, well, a GoPro-branded one.
 The options for less expensive third-party batteries suddenly disappeared.

 In November 2016, GoPro released firmware update v.01.55 for the HERO5 Black.
-It included a little surprise that wasn’t mentioned in the release notes–third-party batteries would no longer work in the HERO5 Black.
+It included a little surprise that wasn’t mentioned in the release notes: after-market batteries from third-party manufacturers would no longer work in the HERO5 Black.
 The camera now ran a check on the battery and simply wouldn’t power up if it didn’t find an authorized, GoPro-branded one.
 So if you had third-party batteries from companies like Wasabi Power or Smatree and wanted to use the latest GoPro firmware, those batteries were now useless.

 I picked up some as soon as they became available and have been testing them out.